TIMELINE-Key moments in Novak Djokovic's Australian saga | Politics

 Novak Djokovic's bid to win a record-breaking 21st men's Grand Slam title at the Australian Open without a COVID-19 vaccination is in jeopardy again after he admitted he lied on an immigration form.

-Here is a summary of key dates in the still developing saga: Dec 16: Djokovic tested positive for coronavirus, according to his affidavit https://www.fedcourt.gov.au/__data/assets/pdf_file/0019/95050/Affidavit-of-Novak-Djokovic-sworn-on-10-January-2022.pdf to the Australian federal court.
+Here is a summary of key dates in the still-developing saga: Dec 16: Djokovic tested positive for coronavirus, according to his affidavit to the Australian federal court.
 His accompanying PCR result by the Institute of Public Health of Serbia shows he was tested at 1:05 p.m. and the result time as 8:19 p.m.

 Dec 17: The tennis star said he attended a charity event in Belgrade and social media posts show him maskless handing out awards to children.
 He said in a statement on Wednesday he did not get his PCR result until after the event.
 He said a rapid antigen test he took beforehand was negative.
 Dec 18: Djokovic broke Serbia's isolation rules for a photoshoot and interview with L'Equipe newspaper.
 He said in his statement that he "felt obliged to go ahead and conduct the L'Equipe interview as I didn't want to let the journalist down."